9 Best Tips to Attract Birds to Your Yard

 6. Provide Plenty of Shelter

-Along with providing shelter through plants, some birds, like bluebirds, sparrows, and chickadees, love the safety and warmth of a bird box or birdhouse.
+Some birds, like bluebirds, sparrows, and chickadees, love the safety and warmth of a bird box or birdhouse.
+They also enjoy the shelter provided by plants.
 It’s best to put these birdhouses on a post or tree trunk to keep them safe from ground predators.

-When you install a birdhouse, make sure the entrance hole is just the right size for the birds you want to attract.
+Install the birdhouse carefully.
+Ensure the entrance hole is the right size for the birds you want to attract.
 This way, bigger birds, like hawks, can’t get in and spoil the cozy homes you’ve created for the smaller birds!

 7. Offer Opportunities for Nesting

-Once you know how to attract birds to your yard, the next step is to help them feel at home so they’ll stick around.
-One of the best ways to keep birds visiting all year is by encouraging them to build nests in your space.
+Once you know how to attract birds to your yard, the next step is to help them feel at home.
+This will encourage them to stick around.
+One effective method to keep birds visiting all year is to encourage nesting in your space.
+This approach helps birds feel more comfortable and welcomed.

 9 Steps to Attract Birds to Your Yard